Byrix/bom-scrapper/README.md

 While an effort has been made to make this platform independent, it has been designed and tested on Windows exclusively.

 ## Requirements
-All Python environment requirements are listed in the `conda-env.yml` file for Conda use, a `requirements.txt` file is also included for Pip.
+All Python environment requirements are listed in the `conda-env.yml` file for Conda use, a `requirements.txt` file is also included for venv

-The script requires the use of [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/), specifically the Chrome WebDriver.
-The script will look for the Chrome executable and the webdriver within the respective subdirectories in the `selenium` folder.

-## Note
+## Usage
-Testing files incomplete
+On Windows, clone the repo and run the `run.bat` file, a venv with the neccersary dependencies will automatically be created and the script run.